 Since 2013, Chambers Family Fund and Rose Community Foundation have funded Denver Women’s Collaborative (DWC), an initiative of nine women-serving organizations to collaborate and learn more about engaging in advocacy and policy on behalf of their clients.
 In 2016, the foundations engaged Alliance for Justice to provide advocacy training for the boards and staff of DWC.
 In conjunction with the training, the foundation also sponsored a C(3) Forum where Alliance for Justice provided advocacy training for foundations and nonprofits.

 EARLY CARE AND EDUCATION

-Chambers Family Fund is providing funding for the construction of a new building that will house Kirkland Museum of Fine & Decorative Art near the Denver Art Museum and the Clyfford Still Museum in Denver’s Golden Triangle Museum District.
-The new museum will offer visitors an enhanced experience while staying true to the salon style and intimate atmosphere for which the Kirkland is known.
-Groundbreaking was held at the new museum location at 12th Avenue and Bannock Street in September, and the new museum will be completed in fall 2017.
+Chambers Family Fund is constructing a new museum building near the Denver Art Museum and the Clyfford Still Museum in the Denver Golden Triangle Museum District.
+It is an investment in the further development of the City of Denver’s nationally important art scene.
+The building will house Kirkland Museum of Fine & Decorative Art.
+Groundbreaking was held at the new museum location at 12th Avenue and Bannock Street in September, 2015 and the new museum building will be completed in 2017.

 Assets and Net Assets – Income Tax Basis

 |Investments at Cost